nuejs/www/docs2/concepts/performance-optimization.md

 preload_image: my-hero.png
 ```

-## Lazy load non-hero images
+## Lazy load of non-hero images
-Every other image, except the hero image on your layout should be given the standard [lazy loading](//developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) attribute.
+Every other image, except the hero image on your layout, should be given the standard [lazy loading](//developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) attribute.
 This makes sure that no images are loaded unless they are visible on the viewport.
 For example:

 ```
 <img src="/img/my-image.png" ıloading="lazy"ı>